slbabin/multicooker/README.md

 ## Testing

-- The site performanse and look was tested in different browsers: Chrome, Firefox, Edge, Opera.
+- The site performance and look was tested in different browsers: Chrome, Firefox, Edge, Opera.
 - In all of the tested browsers the site was responsive and provided a consisted look and performance on different screen sizes.
 - I confirmed that all links are properly redirecting to correct pages.
 The text on all pages is easy readable.
 Images are proportional and don't look pixelated.

-- The code of all pages was run through the W3C Markup Validator, W3C CSS Validator, and in the lighthouse devtool Services to ensure there were no syntax errors in the project.
+- The code of all pages was run through the W3C Markup Validator, W3C CSS Validator, and in the Lighthouse devtool services to ensure there were no syntax errors in the project.

 <details>
 <summary>HTML5 validation</summary>